aaleino/todoman/README.md

      - [ ] Hobby

 Explanation: "Work" was converted to a project, and it contains subitems.
 "Hobby" was not and it can be tagged completed/uncompleted.
+"Work" was completed when all the subtasks were completed.
 Subprojects can be started within projects, i.e. one can always convert a to-do item to a project.

 Reading long to-do lists can be daunting.
 The file may grow long but should be relatively easy to read with the program if enough projects (subtasks) are used.